 This ability replaces azure physical training.

 Beginning at 7th level, a mystic savant gains the ability to recognize the inner workings of spell-like abilities.
 When a creature uses a spell-like ability, the mystic savant may attempt to identify it with a Spellcraft check (DC 15 + the spell’s level), and may cast them as if they were a normal spell.
+The spell is retained for 1 minute or until he attempts to cast it.
 Additionally, he may use his spell eating ability to nullify such abilities as he would any other normal spell.

 This ability replaces i know that trick.